7th Battalion, Lancashire Fusiliers: 2/7th Battalion

 The 2nd Lancashire Fusilier Brigade was numbered as the 197th (2/1st Lancashire Fusilier) Brigade in August 1915 when the 2nd East Lancashire Division became the 66th (2nd East Lancashire) Division.
 There was a shortage of instructors, weapons and equipment.
 Eventually, the men were issued with .256-in Japanese Ariska rifles with which to train.
 These were not replaced with Lee-Enfield rifles until the end of 1915.

 Preliminary training of the division had been made harder by the need to supply drafts to the 1st Line overseas, and it was not until August 1915 that the 66th Division concentrated round Crowborough in Sussex, moving to Tunbridge Wells in October.
 It now formed part of Second Army of Central Force and all the Home Service men had been posted away, so that it could train for overseas service.
 However, training continued to be delayed by the provision of drafts.
 In 1916 the division was transferred to Southern Army of Home Forces and made responsible for a portion of the East Coast defences, with the 2/7th based at Hyderabad Barracks, Colchester.
 It was not until January 1917 that the 66th was deemed ready to go overseas (the last TF division to do so).

 Embarkation orders were received on 11 February, the battalion landed at Le Havre on 28 February, and by 16 March the division's units had concentrated in France.
 Once again, it was the 2/7th Bn that was the first into the line.
-From June to September the division was engaged in minor operations along the Flanders coast, but in October it moved into the Ypres Salient where it took part in the Battle of Poelcapelle (9 October).
-The 2/7th advanced after an exhausting 11-hour approach march; both the Commanding Officer and his Second-in-Command were awarded the DSO for their work in organising a chaotic situation and driving off enemy counter-attacks.
+From June to September the division was engaged in minor operations along the Flanders coast, but in October it moved into the Ypres Salient where it took part in the Battle of Poelcappelle (9 October).
+The 2/7th advanced after an exhausting 11-hour approach march; the DSO was awarded both to the Commanding Officer, Lt-Col W.A.
+Hobbins, and to his Second-in-Command, Maj.
+C. Alderson. for their work in organising a chaotic situation and driving off enemy counter-attacks.